 - If you are a previously registered Unisa student who did not register in 2015 but want to study in 2016.

 - If you were previously registered for a qualification, applied for a formal deferment and received formal approval, you do not need to re-apply for admission.

-- A research outline - this document describes your intended research and comprises a two to five page expression of interest essay describing the following:
+I have prepared a research outline in line with the departmental focus area requirements (applicable to all qualifications except for coursework LLM qualifications).
+A research outline - this document describes your intended research and comprises a two to five page expression of interest essay describing the following:

 - Short literature review